jdsandifer/Portfolio/README.md

 ## Commercial Work
-Things I've built for employers:
+Things I've built for employers or commercial clients:

+**Pigeon Systems (1 month of contracted development experience)**
+- iOS Mobile Development: Contributed to the front end interface and the code to connect to Bluetooth devices.

 **Oregon Convention Center (1 year of programming experience)**
 - [Presentation File Server (used by 2,000 clients)](https://github.com/jdsandifer/PresentationFileServer/blob/master/README.md):